 Use caution when changing default configs

 The default configs for the TOTP code (Config.CodeLength, Config.Skew, Config.TimeStep, and Config.Alg) have been chosen for a typical TOTP use case with a 6-digit length code.
 Please use caution when changing these configs, as it could reduce the security of the code.
 For example, reducing the length of the TOTP code (Config.CodeLength) makes the code easier to guess and more vulnerable to a brute force attack.
 While a shorter length may be necessary for your use case, consider compensating security enhancements, such as limiting the rate at which codes can be checked, reducing Config.Skew, and reducing Config.TimeStep.
+Another factor to consider is that publicly available authenticator apps that your users might have don't support non-default configs for all mobile OSs; see this 3rd-party analysis of authenticator apps for details.
 Contact Twilio for further guidance.

 The user needs to add the seed, and optionally metadata like Issuer and Account Name, to an authenticator app like Google Authenticator, Twilio Authy, or a custom client app that you’ve provided to your user.
 This authenticator app needs to securely store the seed and generate TOTP codes using it.
 A typical way for the user to add the seed is via scanning a QR code.
 Verify TOTP generates a standard URI (factor.binding.uri) that you can convert into a QR code for this purpose.
 Verify TOTP does not generate the QR code itself, but there are many free/open-source QR code generators.